top of page

 20240220_103044_edited.jpg

 Alisa worked as an independent study student in the lab as an undergraduate, and joined the lab in Fall 2019 as a graduate student.
-For her MSc thesis project, Alisa is using a metabarcoding approach (Illumina MiSeq) to document the foliar endophytic fungal communities of the rare California endemic plant
+For her MSc thesis project, Alisa is used a metabarcoding approach (Illumina MiSeq) to document the foliar endophytic fungal communities of the rare California endemic plant

 Arctostaphylos densiflora (Vinehill manzanita) from Sonoma county.